devmentor416/dm-tools/.templates/web/README.md

 npm run web
 ```

-This will run the build first and then open a web browser on port 3000, and load the HTML page, `index.html` located in the `src/` sub-folder.
+This will run the build first and then open a web browser on port 3000, and load the HTML page, "__index.html__" located in the "__src/__" sub-folder.

-Any changes made to `index.html` will automatically update and browser on save.
+Any changes made to "__index.html__" will automatically update and browser on save.
 You do not need to keep hitting __refresh__ on the browser.

 The website uses lite-server, which is based on Browsersync to run a local development web-server and keeps all browsers listening to it in sync.
 This means it is possible to have multiple browsers listening to the server.